DIY MOLDING TIPS AND TRICKS

 - Place the first piece against the jamb and against the finished floor.
 If the floor is not finished, don’t try to guess.
-Go to unfinished floor
+Make piece touch unfinished floor.

 - Mark the short point which is touching the jamb with a pencil allowing for the same reveal dictated by the hinges.

 - Cut your 45 degree angle and install by nailing into jamb only.

 - Cut the adjoining header piece of casing at 45 degrees and test the fit.
 Do not cut the opposite end yet.